NjayGaringarao/JRPS_IMS/README.md

 # JR Printing Shop Inventory Management App 🎉

 Welcome to **JRPS IMS**!
-This application is designed to demonstrate [specific functionality] using the .NET framework's Windows Forms.
+This application is designed to digitally manage inventory using the .NET framework's Windows Forms.

 - **Developed:** November 2023
 - **Purpose:** A sample project for learning and exploring VB.NET WinForms development